victoriachuang/file_organization/README.md

 However, if our files are organized by category, we can very quickly eliminate the directories and files we don't need to look through.

 ![alt text](tree.png "File tree")

-There are a ton of ways you could do this--just remember to name files and directories in a way that makes sense to you and your team!